ranea/Decrypting-Polyalphabetic-Ciphers/README.md

     I've seen things you people wouldn't believe.
     Attack ships on fire off the shoulder of Orion.
-    I watched C-beams glitter in the dark near the Tannhäuser Gate.
+    I watched C-beams glitter in the dark near the Tannhauser Gate.
     All those moments will be lost in time, like tears...in...rain.
     Time to die.